The Optimal Age for Federal Employees to Retire: Exploring FERS Retirement Options

 Foreword – The Best Retirement Age Will Vary

-The best age to retire for a federal employee is going to be different for everyone.
+The best age to retire for a federal employee will be different for everyone.
 What is best for YOU will be very different than your co-worker.
 In the end, it will come down to a number of factors that are not always financially related.

-Having the ability to retire on a FERS pension is just the beginning of determining the best age to retire as a federal employee.
-We will certainly dive into that and help you feel confident on that, however it is important to take into consideration all of your personal and financial goals when making that final decision.
+Retiring with a FERS pension is just the first step in deciding the ideal age to retire as a federal employee.
+It is important to consider your personal and financial goals as well before making your final decision.

 Knowledge is Confidence!